 Also, online buyers are always desperate, if they don’t find the product they are willing to buy, they search for other ways to get it immediately.
 So, make sure that you are not that one seller where buyers don’t get the product – because your competitors are already waiting to grab each and every opportunity.

-However, when the demand in unexpectedly high, and your online product’s may be unavailable on the website (due to delivery-guy shortage), but in stock at one of the physical stores — during this type of cases, contact the online visitors via email or any medium and let them know where they can get the exact product from physical stores near them.
+However, when the demand is unexpectedly high, and your online products may be unavailable on the website (due to delivery-guy shortage), but in stock at one of the physical stores — during this type of cases, contact the online visitors via email or any medium and let them know where they can get the exact product from physical stores near them.

-Halfords provides a good example here – the cycles are unavailable to buy online, but they smartly presented the option of “reserving” it and “collecting” in store:
+Halfords provides a good example here – the cycles are unavailable to buy online.
+Still, they smartly presented the option of “reserving” it and “collecting” in-store:

-Never make your product page down (404 error)
+Never let your product page be down (404 error)

-You must be doing social media advertising or you might have come across many online advertisements.
-Just think of the scenario where you came across a catchy mobile advertisement and when you clicked it – all you found is the view of big and bold “404 Error Page Not Found !”.
+You must be doing social media advertising, or you might have come across many online advertisements.
+Just think of the scenario where you came across an appealing mobile ad, and when you clicked it – all you found is the view of big and bold “404 Error Page Not Found !”.

 Instead, the solution to this would be:

 - Keep the page live and label the product as temporarily out of stock.

 - Redirect the page to a relevant product (a post-redirect message will aid user experience).